zoyavallari/zoyavallari.github.io/_news/announcement_1.md

 inline: true
 ---

-I am joining as an Assistant Professor of Physics at Ohio State University.
+I started as an Assistant Professor of Physics at the Ohio State University.